 However, keep in mind also how whatever kind of bread or roll you’re giving your dog was made.

 Garlic bread should never be fed to dogs, for example.
 Garlic and onions contain compounds that are toxic to dogs, to such an extent that even exposure to onion powder or garlic powder can be just as dangerous as the real thing.

 It only takes a small dose of this dangerous toxin to induce a high risk of anemia in dogs too, so please remember this when enjoying garlic bread yourself – it’s not for the pooch, no matter how much he or she begs and gives you the guilty eyes.

 Dogs can’t eat bread with raisins in either, as those come from grapes, and grapes are very toxic to dogs.

 The likes of a currant bun or a sweetbread full of raisins are therefore off the menu for your dog altogether, as the neutral nature of the bread does nothing to diminish the toxicity that they might encounter eating this.

 Naturally, choosing to give dogs bread that’s spread with or paired with something has to be done carefully.

-Butter is fatty, chocolate spread is of course a definite no go, and some artificial sweeteners, such as xylitol, can be fatally toxic to dogs.
+Butter is fatty, the chocolate spread is, of course, a definite no go, and some artificial sweeteners, such as xylitol, can be fatally toxic to dogs.